Support our Nonprofit Magazine!

 When all else fails, pull a 180 and change the subject entirely.
 Typically current events or topics related to newly released movies or TV shows are an effective way of doing this.

 This is something I do a lot.
-Group events take a lot of energy out of me (introverts, rise!) and can sometimes cause anxiety.
-If your mind is getting away on you, a conversation left you shaken, or in general, it’s just too much all at once, step away.
+Group events like Thanksgiving take a lot of energy out of me (introverts, rise!) and can sometimes cause anxiety.
+If your mind is getting away from you, a conversation left you shaken, or in general, it’s just too much all at once, step away.

 Wherever you choose to go, remember to take a few minutes to do some breathing.